-- 1 Students must attend more than 70% of classes each term (Cf. 6(ii)). - 2 In principle, we do not make-up small quizzes and chapter quizzes.
-We will transfer the relevant percentage of up to three missed chapter quizzes to the final exam grade, with a proper excuse submitted to the instructor. - 3 Without a proper excuse, the missing quizzes will be marked as 0. - 4 Any students who fail to write an examination on the scheduled date and time will be given zero on that examination without a proper excuse. - 5 A minimum of 15% of course mark will be returned by November $25^{\text{th}}$ . - 6 A student is entitled to be examined in courses in which registration is maintained, subject to the following limitations: - (i) A student may be debarred from writing the final examination for failure to maintain satisfactory academic standing throughout the year. - (ii) Any student who, in the opinion of the instructor, is absent too frequently from class or laboratory periods in any course, will be reported to the Dean of the Faculty offering the course (after due warning has been given).
+- 1. In principle, we will not make up chapter tests/quizzes/interviews.
+Under an inevitable condition, students with a valid excuse should contact the instructor for a prior consent. - 2.
+With a proper consent, the appropriate percentage of up to three chapter tests will be transferred to the final exam. - 3.
+Any missing chapter tests/quizzes/interviews without a proper consent will be regarded as 0. - 4.
+Any students who fail to take an examination on the scheduled date and time will be given zero on that examination without a proper excuse submitted prior to the exam. - 5.
+A student is entitled to be examined in courses in which registration is maintained, subject to the following limitations: - (i) A student may be debarred from taking the final examination for failure to maintain satisfactory academic standing throughout the year. - (ii) Any student who, in the opinion of the instructor, is absent too frequently from class or laboratory periods in any course, will be reported to the Dean of the Faculty offering the course (after due warning has been given).
 On the recommendation of the department concerned, and with the permission of the Dean of that Faculty, the student will be debarred from taking the regular examination in the course.
 The Dean of the Faculty offering the course will communicate that decision to the Dean of the Faculty of Registration.